NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         src="/blog/web-frontend-performance/waterfall-diagram/no-layout-thrashing.svg"
     />
     <figcaption>
-       <a href="#no-layout-thrashing">No Layout thrashing:</a> In this example, The click event handler does all the DOM reads it needs first.
+       <a href="#no-layout-thrashing">No Layout thrashing:</a> In this example, the click event handler performs all the necessary DOM reads first.
 Then, it does all the DOM writes, invalidating the current layout calculations.
-When the event handler is done executing.
-The browser recalculates layout once to show the final state to the user. the whole thing takes 200 milliseconds to finish.
+Once the event handler has finished executing, the browser recalculates the layout once to render the final state to the user.
+The entire process takes 200 milliseconds to complete.
+Contrast it with the 1.2 seconds from the previous example.
     </figcaption>
 </figure>

-If the DOM is updated too frequently forcing the browser to recalculate layout again and again, it may help to batch DOM update operations or to apply techniques such as [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) or [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle).
-If the page includes animations, care should be taken to animate CSS properties that do not invalidate layout.
+If no layout thrashing is happening but the DOM is still updated too frequently forcing the browser to recalculate layout again and again, it may help to apply techniques such as [debouncing](https://developer.mozilla.org/en-US/docs/Glossary/Debounce) or [throttling](https://developer.mozilla.org/en-US/docs/Glossary/Throttle) which are commonly used to avoid spamming the browser with work when the user is actively filling input which trigger actions on the page.

+Performance issues related to layout can come from inefficient CSS, for example when using CSS animations or transitions on CSS properties that trigger reflow.
+Check out [Choosing properties to animate](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Performance/CSS#choosing_properties_to_animate) on MDN.

-If it takes the browser a long time to do layout, it can be that CSS rules are very complex and/or that the DOM is very big.
+Finally, layout and reflow take longer time to do the more CSS rules are complex and the more the DOM is big.
 To address CSS rules complexity, I refer you to [MDN section on CSS performance](https://developer.mozilla.org/en-US/docs/Learn/Performance/CSS).
 As for the size of the DOM, it can be reduced by using techniques such as [pagination](https://en.wikipedia.org/wiki/Pagination) or [virtualization](https://web.dev/articles/virtualize-long-lists-react-window) (also known as windowing).
-A newer solution which became available recently (september 2024) in all major browsers is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) which allow developers to mark DOM sections that can be rendered independently from each other, allowing the browser to skip painting and calculating layout for sub-trees of the DOM when they are offscreen.
+A newer solution which became widely available recently (september 2024) is [CSS containment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) which allow developers to mark DOM sections that can be rendered independently from each other, allowing the browser to skip painting and calculating layout for sub-trees of the DOM when they are offscreen.

 ### Client-side navigation